UtkarshVerma/dwmblocks-async/README.md

 ```

 ## Usage
-To set `dwmblocks-async` as your statusbar, you need to run it as a background process on startup.
+To set `dwmblocks-async` as your status bar, you need to run it as a background process on startup.
 One way is to add the following to `~/.xinitrc`:

 ```sh
 # The binary of `dwmblocks-async` is named `dwmblocks`